Consensys/UniversalToken-extendable/documentation/docs/tokens/token-proxy.md

 # Building a custom token

-To build a custom token implementation, you must inherit from the `ExtendableTokenProxy` contract
+To build a custom token implementation, you must inherit from the `ExtendableTokenProxy` contract.
+The `ExtendableTokenProxy` contract requires that you

+1. Invoke its constructor with the following arguments
+    - ABI encoded initialization data to send to logic contract's `_onInitialize` function.
+This data usually comes from the constructor arguments
+2. Protect any token standard functions so extensions don't override them with their own functions
+    - This can be done with the `protectFunction(bytes4)` function or the `protectFunctions(bytes4[])` function.
+3. Implement the `function _domainName() internal override view returns(bytes memory)` function.
+    - This function is used for building the [EIP712](https://eips.ethereum.org/EIPS/eip-712#definition-of-domainseparator) domain separator and should return a unique bytes.
+For example this can be the token name
+4. Implement the `function tokenStandard() external pure override returns (TokenStandard)`
+    - This function should return the token standard this contract implements
+    - This function is a pure function, so it shouldn't rely on storage or any input for its return value

+## Example ERC20 implementation

     pragma solidity ^0.8.0;